xrt0231/CalcuLabor/README.md

 * Print out barcode of below image file as a production order number for barcode reading.
 <img src="/public/logo/2012280001.png">

-* Click "Turn on/off camera" button to activate camera of your device (note: please ALLOW calculabor.online to use your camera) then scan your barcode and the production order detail showss up.
+* Click "Turn on/off camera" button to activate camera of your device (note: please ALLOW calculabor.online to use your camera) then scan your barcode and the production order detail shows up.
 <img src="/public/logo/scan1.gif">

 ## Author